 The thermo-paramagnetic sensor uses a combination of paramagnetic and thermal conductivity techniques to accurately measure the oxygen content within a process gas.
 Oxygen is a paramagnetic gas, which means that it is attracted to a magnetic field.
 It is this property that can be exploited to help determine the level of oxygen in many background gases.
 The magnetic susceptibility of oxygen decreases inversely with its temperature.
 The thermo-paramagnetic analyzer uses a temperature-controlled measuring chamber to create a flow of the process gas (known as a ‘magnetic wind’) between a pair of thermistors.
 This ‘magnetic wind’ alters the equilibrium temperature between the thermistors.
 The resulting change in the electrical resistance produces a signal that is proportional to the oxygen concentration in the sample gas.

-Zirconium-oxide sensors are based on the principle of a solid-state electrochemical cell.
-A layer of yttria-stabilized zirconium oxide is typically heated to between +600°C and +700°C, allowing oxygen ions to pass through it from a higher concentration to a lower concentration.
+Zirconium-Dioxide sensors are based on the principle of a solid-state electrochemical cell.
+A layer of yttria-stabilized zirconium dioxide is typically heated to between +600°C and +700°C, allowing oxygen ions to pass through it from a higher concentration to a lower concentration.
 The movement of ions produces an electromotive force which is used to determine the oxygen concentration.
 The greater the differential of oxygen on either side, the higher the voltage produced, allowing measurements from 100% to less than one part per million.
-We offer three types of Zirconium-oxide based sensors: Metallic sealed reference sensor (MSRS), micro ion pump sensor (MIPS) and air-referenced zirconia.
+We offer three types of Zirconium-Dioxide based sensors: Metallic sealed reference sensor (MSRS), micro ion pump sensor (MIPS) and air-referenced zirconia.

 Metallic Sealed Reference Sensor (MSRS)